Maxillary hypoplasia: Prognosis

 When associated with nasopharyngeal occlusion, the person is more likely to spend their days in forward head posture which may lead to back pain, neck pain and numbness in the arms and hands.
-It can also lead to sleep apnea and snoring.• People can generally live a relatively normal like with maxillary hypoplasia.
-Normal life expectancy.
+It can also lead to sleep apnea and snoring.
+People can generally live a relatively normal life with maxillary hypoplasia.

 Recovery

 The recovery time after the surgery depends on the extent of the surgery itself.
 Patients are usually advised to eat soft foods for days, or sometimes weeks, to allow their jaw time to heal.
 They also require regular checkups with the doctor to monitor bone displacement, signs of infection, or other issues.

 Epidemiology

 Maxillary hypoplasia is the most common secondary deformity that results from cleft lip and cleft palate.
 Because of the subjective nature of the diagnosis, the incidence of maxillary hypoplasia in people with cleft lip and palate varies between 15-50%.
 It is estimated that 25-50% of these patients require surgical intervention.